coolport/latexmk-mcp/README.md

 }
 ```

-The example above applies for clients such as Gemini CLI, Claude Desktop, etc. The `-y` flag is omittable for brevity, but is best kept in for unexpected scenarios.
-Additionally, some tools allow you to add MCP servers imperatively:
+The example above applies for clients such as Gemini CLI, Claude Code, etc. Additionally, some tools allow you to add MCP servers imperatively:

 ```bash
 codex mcp add latexmk -- npx -y latexmk-mcp